manulorente/linux-foundation-lfs101/README.md

 ### Introduction

 Suppose you want to look up a filename, check if the associated file exists, and then respond accordingly, displaying a message confirming or not confirming the file's existence.
 If you only need to do it once, you can just type a sequence of commands at a terminal.
 However, if you need to do this multiple times, automation is the way to go.
 In order to automate sets of commands, you will need to learn how to write shell scripts.
-Most commonly in Linux, these scripts are developed to be run under the bash command shell interpreter.
+Most commonly in Linux, these scripts are developed to be run under the `bash` command shell interpreter.
 The graphic illustrates several of the benefits of deploying scripts.

 ![Shell scripting](images/shell-scripts.png)

 The command interpreter is tasked with executing statements that follow it in the script.
-Commonly used interpreters include: /usr/bin/perl, /bin/bash, /bin/csh, /usr/bin/python and /bin/sh.
+Commonly used interpreters include: `/usr/bin/perl`, `/bin/bash`, `/bin/csh`, `/usr/bin/python` and `/bin/sh`.

 Typing a long sequence of commands at a terminal window can be complicated, time consuming, and error prone.
 By deploying shell scripts, using the command line becomes an efficient and quick way to launch complex sequences of steps.
 The fact that shell scripts are saved in a file also makes it easy to use them to create new script variations and share standard procedures with several users.

-Linux provides a wide choice of shells; exactly what is available on the system is listed in /etc/shells.
+Linux provides a wide choice of shells; exactly what is available on the system is listed in `/etc/shells`.
 Typical choices are:

-- /bin/sh
+- `/bin/sh`
-- /bin/bash
+- `/bin/bash`
-- /bin/tcsh
+- `/bin/tcsh`
-- /bin/csh
+- `/bin/csh`
-- /bin/ksh
+- `/bin/ksh`
-- /bin/zsh
+- `/bin/zsh`

-Most Linux users use the default bash shell, but those with long UNIX backgrounds with other shells may want to override the default.
+Most Linux users use the default `bash` shell, but those with long UNIX backgrounds with other shells may want to override the default.

 ![Shells](images/shells.png)

 A shell is simply a command line interpreter which provides the user interface for terminal windows.
 A command shell can also be used to run scripts, even in non-interactive sessions without a terminal window, as if the commands were being directly typed in.
-For example, typing find . -name "*.c" -ls at the command line accomplishes the same thing as executing a script file containing the lines:
+For example, typing `find . -name "*.c" -ls` at the command line accomplishes the same thing as executing a script file containing the lines:

 ```bash
 #!/bin/bash
 find . -name "*.c" -ls
 ```

-The first line of the script, which starts with #!, contains the full path of the command interpreter (in this case /bin/bash) that is to be used on the file.
-You have quite a few choices for the scripting language you can use, such as /usr/bin/perl, /bin/csh, /usr/bin/python, etc. The special two-character sequence, #!, is often called a shebang, and avoids the usual rule that the pound sign, #, delineates the following text as a comment.
+The first line of the script, which starts with `#!`, contains the full path of the command interpreter (in this case `/bin/bash`) that is to be used on the file.
+You have quite a few choices for the scripting language you can use, such as `/usr/bin/perl`, `/bin/csh`, `/usr/bin/python`, etc. The special two-character sequence, `#!`, is often called a shebang, and avoids the usual rule that the pound sign, `#`, delineates the following text as a comment.

 ![hellosuse](images/hellosuse.png)

-Now, let's see how to create a more interactive example using a bash script.
+Now, let's see how to create a more interactive example using a `bash` script.
 The user will be prompted to enter a value, which is then displayed on the screen.
 The value is stored in a temporary variable, name.
-We can reference the value of a shell variable by using a $ in front of the variable name, such as $name.
-To create this script, you need to create a file named getname.sh in your favorite editor with the following content:
+We can reference the value of a shell variable by using a `$` in front of the variable name, such as `$name`.
+To create this script, you need to create a file named `getname.sh` in your favorite editor with the following content:

 ```bash
 #!/bin/bash